A paperfolding paradise

 1704 - Japan: Drawing of a kimono decorated with the takara-bune (similar to the paperfold now known as the Chinese Junk).
 Source 'Origami from the Classics' by Satoshi Takagi, published in 1993.

 1734 - Japan: Japanese book by Hayato Ohoka called 'Ranma Zushiki' contains prints of decorations intended to enhance sliding room dividers.
-Among these is a print that shows a group of folded paper objects, including the traditional crane, Komuso, the boat now commonly made from a Newspaper Hat and the Tematebako, a modular cube.
+Among these is a print that shows a group of folded paper objects, including the traditional crane, Komuso, the traditional paper boat and the Tematebako, a modular cube developed from six Menko.

 1806 - The Netherlands: The earliest known drawing of the paperfold now known as the Chinese Junk occurs in the Dutch picture book "Hanenpoot" which Willem Bilderchijk wrote and illustrated for his young son Julius Willem.